 I’d like to thank Steve at Ontario Telescope and Accessories for the recommendation.
 I should have taken his advice sooner.

-Astro Photography Tool reminds me a lot of BackyardEOS, and I don’t just mean the snazzy red interface (which I have since changed to gray).
+Astro Photography Tool reminds me a lot of BackyardEOS, and I don’t just mean the snazzy red interface.
 In my opinion, the user interface is much more friendly for beginners than SGP was.

 Fans of BackyardEOS will enjoy a similar feeling and user experience using APT.

 The Author of APT actually launched the software before BYE.
 So you might say that the APT had a role in inspiring future astro imaging tools.
-Astro Photography Tool has a loyal following of users, no doubt a result of the excellent customer service offered by the author.
+This software application has a loyal following of users, no doubt a result of the excellent customer service offered by the author.